marcomacchia99/TIAGo_Object_Grasping/README.md

 Object Recognition <img src="https://media3.giphy.com/media/plpY1udWkENMUe26kK/giphy.gif?cid=ecf05e4738d4g1yng7f307lr7ek62o0tnffd1n7dullxy73c&rid=giphy.gif&ct=s" width="50"></h2>
 ------

-It was decided to implement a single node that provided for the recognition of the object as soon as it was displayed within the visual range of the camera of the Tiago robot.
-In order to achieve it firstly we imported the needed libraries for our aim, such as `ros_numpy`, `mediapipe`, `sensor_msgs` to import from the robot sensors the image seen from the camera and from `geometry_msgs` the object Pose, useful to extrapolate the position with `Point` and the orientation in quaternions.
+It was decided to implement a single node that provided the recognition of the object as soon as it was displayed within the visual range of the camera of the Tiago robot.
+In order to achieve it, firstly we imported the needed libraries for our aim, such as `ros_numpy`, `mediapipe`, `sensor_msgs` to import from the robot sensors the image seen from the camera and from `geometry_msgs` the object Pose, useful to extrapolate the position with `Point` and the orientation in quaternions.

 To obtain in the right way the rotation matrix we just pass through the __scipy__ open source library that could extract and import the orientation of the object with respect to the robot camera frame.

-At this point we made up the _recognize_ function that takes in input the image which is taken form the subscription to the `/xtion/rgb/image_raw` topic.
+At this point we made up the _recognize_ function that takes in input the image which is taken from the subscription to the `/xtion/rgb/image_raw` topic.
 Now there is the definition of the object takes place via mediapipe as objectron, as shown below:

 ```python